Cash as Care:

 Income is an essential determinant of health.
 Yet Black, Brown, Indigenous, and immigrant women in particular continue to be systematically denied the very resources that support health.
 From disproportionately being pushed into low-wage jobs to being paid less relative to their white counterparts, women of color continue to be excluded from many of the established avenues for generating income and wealth today.

 Mothers of color confront not only the lower-wages and restricted access to well-paying jobs but also an undersupply of affordable childcare and the additional burden of child care responsibilities.
-Despite these barriers, mothers1 have long led the fight for the resources to care for themselves, their families, and their communities.
+Despite these barriers, mothers have long led the fight for the resources to care for themselves, their families, and their communities.
 Guaranteed income provides not only an income floor to support these mothers, but also the tools and opportunities necessary for them to support their families and continue to strengthen their communities.

 Cash as care is not only about the ability to care for one’s self and one’s family, but about supporting and resourcing the care and work already done by so many.